ahmed0saber/quran_mailer/CONTRIBUTING.md

 - **Issue Resolution**: Address validated issues from the `issues` page.
 - **Code Updates and Refactoring**: Refactor code or make updates to enhance the project.
 - **Documentation**: Help improve the project's documentation, including the `README.md` file.
+- **Add Test Cases**: Add more test cases that can help keep the code quality high over time.

 For more detailed guidance on contributing to open source projects, check out this YouTube playlist: [Contributing to Open Source Projects (in Arabic)](https://youtube.com/playlist?list=PLNknCqb-phEjNHT607vp-4e4o3wgK9SoN).